 2. Identity Theft

 The IRS is aware of several identity theft scams where individuals pose as tax preparers in order to obtain people’s financial information.
-Some will even pose as the IRS itself in order to demand information or just cash.
-And with the rise of e-filing, more and more people are falling prey to phishing scams, where someone contacts you and says they’re from the IRS, and requests personal information or money.
+Some even pose as the IRS itself in order to demand information – or, simply, cash.
+And with the rise of e-filing, more and more people are falling prey to phishing scams, in which someone contacts you claiming to be from the IRS and requesting personal information or money.

 3. Fraudulently Manipulating Returns for Larger Refunds

-Tips For Choosing a Tax Preparer
+Tips for Choosing a Tax Preparer